flohil/wdio-workflo/docs/firstTest.md

 ./node_modules/.bin/wdio-workflo --testcases '["demo.open framework link"]'
 ```

-You can read more about execution filters in the [Execution Filters guide]
+You can read more about execution filters in the [Execution Filters guide](runningTests.md#cli-execution-filters).
-(executionFilters.md).

 Or, you can learn about all CLI options available in Wdio-Workflo by visiting
 the [CLI Options page](cliOptions.md).

 ## Showing the Test Report

-While running your tests, wdio-workflo will write a spec report into the console
+While running your tests, wdio-workflo will write a [spec report](reporters#spec-reporter)
-window.
-This report is useful for test development, because in case of errors,
+into the console window.
+This report is useful for test development, because in case of
-you can jump directly to the line in which the error occurred by clicking on this
+errors, you can jump directly to the line in which the error occurred by clicking on this
 line in the error stack trace.

 If you run your tests on a continuous integration server like Jenkins, wdio-workflo